treeverse/lakeFS/docs/reference/oidc.md

 {: .no_toc }

-You can manage lakeFS users externally using an OpenID Connect (OIDC) compatible identity provider.
+You can manage lakeFS users externally using an identity provider compatible with OpenID Connect (OIDC).

 {% include toc.html %}